gofynd/fdk-client-kotlin/documentation/platform/CART.md

 | body | [OverrideCheckoutReq](#OverrideCheckoutReq) | yes | Request body |

-Generate Fynd order while overriding cart details sent with provided `cart_items`
+Override the current cart with a new configuration.

 *Returned Response:*